panlinux/ubuntu-server-documentation/explanation/dnssec/dnssec.md

             DNS Domain: lxd

 This configuration is usually provided via DHCP, but could also be set via other means.
 In this particular example, the DNS server that the stub resolver (systemd-resolved) will use for all queries that go out on that network interface is 10.10.17.1.
 The output above also has `DNSSEC=no/unsupported`: we will get back to that in a moment.

+Given what we have:
+ * application
+ * stub resolver ("dns client")
+ * recursive DNS server in the local network
+ * authoritative DNS servers in the internet

+Where does the DNSSEC validation happen?
+Who is responsible?

+Well, any DNS server can perform the validation.
+The more, the better.
+Let's look at two scenarios, and what it means in each case.

+### Validating Resolver

+When a recursive DNS server is also performing DNSSEC validation, it's called a Validating Resolver.
+That will typically be the DNS server on your local network.

+(picture)
+laptop, LAN, recursive DNS server in LAN querying external DNS servers the local DNS server is also marked as being a Validating Resolver (/picture)

 # References